Skip to main content

 What are CAT's recent growth trends?

-Caterpillar Inc's revenue declined by 0.70% year-over-year, indicating challenges in maintaining sales momentum.
-This contraction may reflect market headwinds, competitive pressures, or strategic transitions.
-Earnings decreased by 15.70% year-over-year, reflecting the bottom-line impact of business performance.
+Caterpillar Inc's revenue grew by 9.50% year-over-year, showing steady progress in growing the business.
+This positive trajectory indicates the company maintains competitive positioning in its markets.
+Earnings decreased by 3.60% year-over-year, reflecting the bottom-line impact of business performance.
 These growth metrics should be evaluated against FARM & HEAVY CONSTRUCTION MACHINERY industry averages for proper context.

 Dividend Information